maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 | Life Expectancy (Years) | Value, Quantitative | Vertical Position (Y-axis) |
 | Sex/Race | Key, Categorical | Color Hue (Third Channel) |

+To create this chart, we didn't really had to clean or manipulate the data as the raw data file was good enough.
+We just simply created the chart in Excel after selecting the required columns.

 The x-axis denotes the years, spanning from 1970 to 1999, facilitating a temporal analysis.
 On the y-axis, life expectancy is represented, offering insight into the average expected age at birth for individuals in each of the specified categories.

 The chart's key findings are as follows: